buzzqw/TUS/OBSS/OBSSv2-eng.md

 # Acknowledgments

+> To my friends, to my adventure companions, to all the players who close their eyes and let themselves be guided by imagination into wonderful adventures.
+(Andres Zanzani)

 This work includes material taken from the System Reference Document 5.1 ("SRD 5.1") by Wizards of the Coast LLC and available at https:// dnd.wizards.com/resources/systems-reference-document.
 The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at https://creativecommons.org/licenses/by/4.0/legalcode